microsoft/vscode-spring-initializr/TestPlan.md

 1. Choose a target folder, open it and verify the `pom.xml`, using same steps above.

-# Generate a Gradle Project
+## Generate a Gradle Project

 Same steps with above, but using command `Spring Initializr: Generate a Gradle Project`.

 After that, verify `build.gradle` instead of `pom.xml`.

-# Customized Spring Initializr Service URL
+## Customized Spring Initializr Service URL
 1. Open `User settings` in VS Code.
-1. Change value of entry `spring.initializr.serviceUrl`, e.g. "http://start.cfapps.io/", or [run the service locally](https://github.com/spring-io/initializr#running-the-app-locally)
+1. Change value of entry `spring.initializr.serviceUrl`, e.g. "http://start.cfapps.io/", or [run the service locally](https://github.com/spring-io/initializr#running-the-app-locally) (if the previous one doesn't work).
 1. Verify:
     1. Can generate a project from the specified service URL.

+## Default Values
-# Default value of GroupId and ArtifactId.
+### Default value of GroupId and ArtifactId.
 1. Open `User settings` in VS Code.
 1. Change values of entry `spring.initializr.defaultGroupId`, `spring.initializr.defaultArtifactId`.
 1. Open `Command Palette`, execute command `Spring Initializr: Generate a Maven Project`.
 1. Verify:
     1. `GroupId` and `ArtifactId` are filled by the specified default values.

-# Default value of language.
+### Default value of language.
 1. Open `User settings` in VS Code.
 2. Change values of entry `spring.initializr.defaultLanguage` to `""`.
 3. Verify: